DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 ### Notes

 - A `stop` and `start` isn't equivalent to a `reboot`.
 A `start` can put instance on faulty hardware to a healthy one.
+- To get details about a terminated instance once it's gone from EC2 console is `AWS Config -> Resources -> instance_id -> Timeline -> one of Configuration changes`.

 ---